NICOLE SPAULDING, MSM, ATC, NHLAT, CES, CPT-NASM

 Director of Athletic Training Services

 Nicole graduated from Lasell College with a Masters in Management and a Bachelor of Science degree in Athletic Training.
 Nicole is a certified and licensed Athletic Trainer, certified Corrective Exercise Specialist and a certified Personal Trainer.
+Additionally, she has been appointed to the Governing Board of Athletic Trainers for the State of New Hampshire.
 Nicole joined Access Sports Medicine & Orthopaedics in 2009 where she was the Head Athletic Trainer for Portsmouth High School.
 She has since transitioned to Access Acceleration as the Director of Athletic Training Services.
 Nicole specializes in post rehab, return to sport, strength and conditioning, injury prevention and corrective exercise techniques.

 Nicole’s past professional experience includes working with team physicians for the Boston Red Sox and the New England Patriots.
 She is a native of Everett, MA and attended Pope John XXIII High School.
 She earned twelve varsity letters and has her number retired for becoming the second all time leading scorer in female basketball history.

 HEIDI KIRBY, ATC